Differences in encryption

 If your password is merely changed, the link remains intact, as it is automatically transferred from your old login password to the new one.
 A manual input of the room or chat passwords is therefore not necessary.

-Always make sure to store the password of encrypted rooms / group chats / private chats in an additional (secure) place outside the encrypted environment.
+Always make sure to store the password of end-to-end encrypted rooms / group chats / private chats in an additional (secure) place outside the encrypted environment.
 Especially for rooms / chats in which you are the only person or even the admin, you should write down the password.
 Since the passwords do not change, a one-time backup is sufficient.

 The password of rooms / group chats can be found in the settings of the room / group chat.
 In the General tab, it is displayed in encrypted form until you click on the "Show" button - protected from unauthorized access.